-A Chapter 13 debtor must file a Chapter 13 Plan to show how they will catch up on a mortgage and handle other debts such as taxes and credit cards or auto loans.
-The debtor must prove they can afford to pay their living expenses (mortgage, food, utilities, etc.) while being able to pay creditors by making payments to the trustee.
+You must work with your attorney to file a Chapter 13 Plan.
+This shows how you will catch up on a mortgage and handle other debts such as taxes and credit cards or auto loans.
+You must prove they can afford to pay their living expenses (mortgage, food, utilities, etc.) while being able to pay creditors by making payments to the trustee.
 Your lawyer prepares this with your help providing the necessary information.
 The Court must approve the repayment plan.
 This occurs at a Confirmation Hearing, which is usually 45 days after the Meeting of Creditors.
 The attorney attends this hearing on behalf of the client, who is not required to appear.
 Generally, the plan is approved or confirmed if it complies with the applicable provisions of Chapter 13.

 The Chapter 13 debtor is given 3 to 5 years to catch up on missed payments while making regular current payments on mortgages and car or other loans.
 Some debts, such as second mortgages or Home Equity Lines of Credit (HELOC's), may be eliminated without paying anything on them, or substantially less than what is owed, or only what the collateral (property) may be worth.
-This is called cram down, and can be incorporated in the Chapter 13 Plan.
-During this time the law forbids creditors from starting or continuing collection efforts.
+This is called "cram down", and can be incorporated in the Chapter 13 Plan.
+When you are in a Chapter 13 bankruptcy, the law forbids creditors from starting or continuing collection efforts.

-After the debtor has made all payments called for in the plan and the trustee has disbursed the money to creditors, the debtor will be given a Bankruptcy Discharge.
-No longer is any money owed, other than for secured property such as a house or car.
+After you have made all payments called for in the plan and the trustee has disbursed the money to creditors, you will earn a Bankruptcy Discharge.
+No longer is any money owed to your creditors other than for secured property such as a house or car.